harrycresswell/harry/content/writing/25-03-19-rendering-links-in-hugo-projects-using-cloudcannons-rich-text-editor/index.md

 Here you’ll find the code typically used to create a link has been replaced with two `<!-- raw HTML omitted -->` comments, which surround the text you are trying to turn into a link.

-The reason for this is because, behind the scenes, Cloudcannon’s *link* option inserts HTML into markdown.
+The reason for this is because, behind the scenes, Cloudcannon’s *link* option inserts HTML into markdown[^1].
 However, Goldmark – the markdown engine used by Hugo – disallows HTML in Markdown files, by default.
 Goldmark does this to prevent possible breaking changes, where, for example, an editor with little experience authoring HTML may accidentally insert a `<div>` and forget to close it with a closing tag (`</div>`), which could in theory break the layout of the page.

 Assuming you are happy to expose these potential risks to content editors, then the simple solution to this problem is to add the following to the root of your `hugo.toml` (or `config.toml`) configuration file.